Emergency Home Energy Assistance Program (EHEAP)

-ELIGIBILITY REQUIREMENTS Households MUST be threatened with a utility shut off, already disconnected or have less than a ten day fuel supply on hand.
+ELIGIBILITY REQUIREMENTS Households MUST be threatened with a utility shut off, already disconnected or have less than a ten-day fuel supply on hand.
 (Propane, fuel oil, wood, coal and corn pellets) A customer wanting to come into one of our tri-county locations MUST call 1-866-861-6421 or log on to capappointments.com to schedule your WCP, SCP or PIPP Plus appointment.

 These documents are REQUIRED at EVERY HEAP appointment.

-ALL pages of your current electric and gas bill or information on your bulk fuel or wood/coal account
+- ALL pages of your current electric and gas bill or information on your bulk fuel or wood/coal account

-ALL birthdates for every household member
+- ALL birthdates for every household member

-If renting, lease agreement or rent receipt with landlords name, address and phone number
+- If renting, lease agreement or rent receipt with landlords name, address and phone number

-INCOME GUIDELINES To be income-eligible a household must have a total household income for the last 12 months or 90 days equal to or less than 175% of the federal poverty guidelines.
+INCOME GUIDELINES To be income-eligible a household must have a total household income for the last 12 months or 30 days equal to or less than 175% of the federal poverty guidelines.
 Income guidelines representing the 175% calculation is revised annually.
-The period to be used in determining annual income must not be more than 12 months or less than 90 day period preceding the request for assistance by the household.
+The period to be used in determining annual income must not be more than 12 months or less than 30 day period preceding the request for assistance by the household.
 The following chart shows income levels by household size and should be used to determine eligibility.
 Income guidelines listed below represent the 175% calculation for the 2019-2020 energy assistance programs and are revised annually.

 NOTE: Percentage of Income Payment Plan (PIPP Plus) eligibility remains at 150%of poverty.
 Please see the 2019-2020 Federal Poverty Guidelines under the HEAP dropdown for other percentages of poverty.